Skip links

 Raph: At the end of the day though, we all know in business there are challenges and some things do fall through the gaps, at the end of the day, these systems are only as good as the human beings that use them properly.
 And even the system might not be perfect, it needs to be changed as well, but things do happen that you don’t expect, that you just didn’t forecast.
 So, I think what these systems allow is they have this, it’s more like a protective barrier or just this safety net that you can always fall back to when things are getting crazy.
 It’s like well, if we stick to this system, that’ll help us sort of manage and get through some of these bumpy periods as well.
 There’s always gonna be bumpy periods, that’s just life, that’s the way things go.
 But having this system does help to smooth those bumps out, I wouldn’t say it’s just gonna be, oh, once you’ve got the system bang, the other thing.

-Joel: Well, wait let me just on that point, just quickly, one of my favorite phrases from James Clear’s book, “Atomic Habits,” which we have referenced numerous times is this, he said, “You don’t rise to the level of your goals, you fall to the level of your system.”
+Joel: Well, wait let me just on that point, just quickly, one of my favourite phrases from James Clear’s book, “Atomic Habits,” which we have referenced numerous times is this, he said, “You don’t rise to the level of your goals, you fall to the level of your system.”

 Raph: Wow.